Fay identities for polylogarithms on higher-genus Riemann surfaces: Introduction

 In this work, we close this gap by constructing and proving Fay identities for integration kernels on compact Riemann surfaces $\Sigma$ of arbitrary genus $h$.
 We will mostly follow the explicit approach to higher-genus polylogarithms in \cite{DHS:2023} where the integration kernels are given by iterated convolutions of the Arakelov Green function \cite{Faltings,Alvarez-Gaume:1986nqf, DHoker:2017pvk} as well as holomorphic Abelian differentials and their complex conjugates.
 As a consequence, the integration kernels of \cite{DHS:2023} are single-valued but non-meromorphic functions of two points on $\Sigma$ and transform as tensors under the modular group $Sp(2h,\mathbb Z)$ \cite{vdG3,Kawazumi:lecture,DHoker:2020uid}.

 \sm

 Our main results include infinite families of \textit{tensor-valued Fay identities} among bilinears in the single-valued higher-genus integration kernels of \cite{DHS:2023} which are complete in the following sense.
 The dependence of these bilinears on three points $x,y,z \in \Sigma$ can always be rearranged to avoid a repeated dependence on any of the points $x,y$ or $z$ in more than one integration kernel factor.
 This rewriting of higher-genus integration kernels in terms of products with at most one $x,y$ or $z$-dependent factor is essential for integration over the respective point in terms of the higher-genus polylogarithms of \cite{DHS:2023}.
+Throughout this work, the bilinear identities among integration kernels and their corollaries for higher-genus polylogarithms are considered on a fixed surface $\Sigma$, without varying its complex-structure~moduli.

 \sm